data-community-of-practice/AI-Graph-Obsidian/linkedin/Week 12/Enhancing Large Language Models with Thought-Driven Next-Word Prediction.md

 # Enhancing Large Language Models with Thought-Driven Next-Word Prediction

 The paper "Thoughts of Words Improve Reasoning in Large Language Models" introduces a novel method called Thoughts of Words (TOW), aimed at improving next-word prediction accuracy in large language models (LLMs).
 By embedding fine-grained "thoughts" that guide the model’s reasoning process, TOW addresses key challenges in existing training paradigms, such as factual hallucination and inadequate understanding of context.
-The methodology enables more accurate and context-aware predictions, ultimately enhancing the robustness and interpretability of LLMs in diverse tasks.
+The methodology enables more accurate and context-aware predictions, ultimately enhancing the robustness and interpretability of LLMs in the diverse tasks.

 **Article link:** https://arxiv.org/abs/2410.16235